Research

 AI Governance Study

 A multi-institution dataset on how colleges and universities are formalizing, or quietly avoiding, the policies, committees, and review processes that surround generative AI adoption.
-The collection phase is closed.
-The interesting work is now in pattern-matching across institutions of different size, mission, and resource posture.
+The collection phase is closed; analysis and writing are underway.
+A longitudinal follow-up study tracking the same institutions over time is also in development.

-Book project (tentative title - Instructional Design in the Age of AI: A Framework Approach)
+Book project (Instructional Design in the Age of AI: From Frameworks to Practice)

 A book-length argument about AI integration in academic knowledge work, not as a technology adoption story, but as a question about what the academy is for once a meaningful share of the cognitive labor can be delegated.
 Drawing on the scholarship of the field and case studies from around higher ed.